-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - Identify, assess and understand the risk of money laundering and/or terrorism financing in relation to their customers, country or geographical area, products, services, transactions and delivery channels;

-- Have in place a policy and procedures, including supervision of their implementation, for the management and mitigation of money-laundering and terrorism funding risks;
+- Have in place a policy, supervision and procedures for the management and mitigation of money laundering and/or terrorism financing risks;

-- Categorise prospective customers and customers based on money laundering and/or terrorism financing risk levels; and
+- Categorise prospective customers, customers and beneficial owners based on money laundering and/or terrorism financing risk levels; and

-- conduct customer due diligence and/or enhanced due diligence in accordance with the provisions under laws and regulations.
+- Conduct customer due diligence and/or enhanced due diligence in accordance with the provisions under laws and regulations.

 14 Competition